grain-lang/grain-lang.org/README.md

 To make a change to a document, edit the corresponding Markdown file in [src](src).
 The file path matches the URL path after `/docs`, but if you have trouble finding the page you're looking for, you can click the "Edit on GitHub" button at the top of page on the website.

 Please note that standard library documentation is auto-generated from our standard library source with our documentation tool `grain doc`.
 If you'd like to make an edit to the standard library docs please do so in the corresponding source file in the main compiler monorepo found [here](https://github.com/grain-lang/grain/tree/main/stdlib).
-After editing the source file, you can run `grain doc stdlib -o stdlib --current-version=$(grain -v)` from the project root directory to generate the `.md` docs.
+After editing the source file, you can run `npm run stdlib doc` from the project root directory to generate the `.md` docs.
 The changes will be reflected on the website the next time we deploy changes for the next release!

 ### Adding a New Document